-Parents, if you would preserve your children from the snares of the world, and keep them unspotted by vice, make home a pleaeast place.
+Parente, if you would preserve your childron from the snares of the world, and keep them unspotted by vice, make home a pleaeast place.
 Greet them with smiles and kindly words.
-Be gentle in your admoninons, and let no useless reproaches or fretfulness on your part drive them from you.
-Sisters, if you would hold the hearts of your brothers, and exert a good militarice over them, treat them affectionately, and let those graces which become you, so well manifested in the society of your gentlemen acquaintauces, be shown in like manner in the treatment of your brothers.
+Be geutle in your admoninons, and let no useless reproaches or fretfalness on your part drive them from you.
+Sisters, if you would hold the bearts of your brathers, and exert a good influence over them, treat them affectionately, and let those graces which become you, so well manifested in the society of your gentlemen acquaintances, be shown in like manner in the treatment of your brothers.
 And ye Brothers, he kind to your sisters, for "not many may know the depths of true sisterly love."
-In after years, when a sister's society may no longer be yours, the memory of her affection will be a sweet solace.
-Parents and children, members of one family, make your home a pleasant one, " he kind to each titul is carth.

-.
-It is not much the world can give, with all its

-And gold and gents are not the things to satisfy the heart : --

-But oh! if those who clusier round the altar and the hearth, Have gentle words and loving smiles, how beau-

-CHARACTER .- As they who, for every whight infirmity, take physic to repair their health, do rather impair it; so they who, for every trifle, are eager to vindicate their character, do rather weaken it.
+In after years, when a sister's society may no longer he yours, the memory of her affection will be a sweet solace.
+Parents and children, members of one family, make your home a pleasant one, " he kind to each other," for "It is not much the world can give, with all its subtle art.
+And gold and gents are not the things to satisfy the heart : -- But oh ! if those who cluster round the altar and the hearth, Have gentle words and loving smiles, how beautitul is carth.
+CHARACTER .--- As they who, for every slight infirmity, take physic to repair their health, do rather impair it ; so they who, for every trifle, are eager to vindicate their character, do rather weaken it.
+Correspondence.